-Discussions with the Swedish Armed Forces have been held at different levels to allow Sweden to complete all allocated trawl stations during the forthcoming surveys.
-Hence, the outcome is that the number of stations with restrictions has increased during 2015.
-We would like to inform that the Swedish Government has decided that Sweden will allocate funds to build its own research vessel, which is planned to be operational from 2019.
+Discussions with the Swedish Armed Forces have been held at different levels to allow Sweden to complete all allocated trawl stations during the forthcoming surveys when using the Danish research vessel Dana.

+The Swedish Government has decided that Sweden will allocate funds to build its own research vessel.
+The build will take place at the shipyard Armon in Spain.
+The vessel is planned to be operational from autumn 2019.
+Using the new Swedish state owned research vessel may remove the problem with access to stations within the Swedish territory.